 All students should be aware of possible COVID-19 symptoms, including fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting or diarrhea.

 Any students who have any symptoms of COVID-19 should contact Student Health Service at 607-753-4811 on the first day they are ill, even if symptoms are mild.
-This applies to students who are fully vaccinated and exempt students.
-If you are experiencing COVID-19 symptoms, the university strongly encourages not attending class or any social gathering unless your symptoms have cleared or you have received negative test results.
+This applies to students who are fully vaccinated.
+If you are experiencing COVID-19 symptoms, do not attend class or any social gathering unless your symptoms have cleared or you have received negative test results.

-SUNY Cortland is no longer conducting routine surveillance testing.
 Students are encouraged to use antigen rapid tests, which are available in drug stores and other retail locations, if they feel ill or suspect they have been exposed to the virus.
 Tests are available for on-campus students in residence hall offices.
+They are available for off-campus students at Student Health Service.

 During the evening or weekends, symptomatic students should contact an off-campus health provider such as an urgent care facility or Guthrie Cortland Medical Center.